ealili/springboot-rest-api/README.md

 # Mrtechspecs REST API

-This project contains the api for Mrtechspecs
+This project contains the api for Mrtechspecs website, where users can find the latest specifications about the latest phones.

 ## Table of Contents